 Wireless networking is available throughout the library.
 See Wireless Support for information on connecting to the wireless network.

 Faculty, staff, and students can print from their laptops or mobile devices using mobileprint.umbc.edu.
 Just log in using your UMBC credentials.
 If you have trouble or need device-specific directions, please consult the Wireless Printing FAQs.

-Individuals who require assistive technology (AT) have access to rooms 121, 122, and 455.
-The rooms remain locked when not in use.
+Individuals who require assistive technology (AT) have access to room 455.
+The room remains locked when not in use.
 Admission is available by requesting access at the Check Out Desk.

 The computers require a UMBC account or a library guest account.
 Guest accounts are also available at the Reference Desk.
 Please notify staff at the Check Out Desk when you have finished.

-The first floor has 1 computer table and 1 study table that are wheelchair accessible.
+The first and second floors each have 1 computer table and 1 study table that are wheelchair accessible.
+The third floor also has 1 wheelchair accessible study table.
 Talk to Library staff for help locating or using these facilities.

-In addition to the standard computer lab software, the AT workrooms have the following special assistive technology software and equipment:
+In addition to the standard computer lab software, the desktops in Room 455 have the following assistive technology software and equipment: